himanshu-fullstackdev/galen-data-backend/README.md

 * `controllers/` - This folder contains the business logic of our app.
 * `routes/` - This folder contains the route definitions for our API.
 * `src/Model/` - This folder contains the models of mysql sequelize.
+* `src/Data/` - This folder contains the initial data of mysql sequelize.
+* `utils/` - This folder contains helper programs.

 ### What is this repository for? ###